To bulk means to gain bodyweight with the primary goal of gaining muscle.

 The cause of my first training plateau was not eating enough.
 I was naturally very skinny (150 lbs / 68 kg at ~6’2).
 When I started training, I grew for a while (to 155 lbs / 72 kg), but then started to stagnate (point 1) and plateaued pretty quickly after that (point 2) at 162 lbs / 75 kg.

-It took me five years to figure that out and fix it (point 3).
+It took me five years to realize this mistake โ how to bulk up โ then fix it (point 3).

 How many of your fellow gym members look the same as they did two years ago?
 And yet, what percentage of them do you think have hit their genetic limit?
 And yet, how many of them take the time to look at the reasons why vs. just coming back day-after-day, repeating the same things, and expecting a different outcome?